Dennis14e/node-red-docker/README.md

 The default Node-RED images are based on [official Node.js Alpine Linux](https://hub.docker.com/_/node/) images to keep them as small as possible.
 Using Alpine Linux reduces the built image size, but removes standard dependencies that are required for native module compilation.
-If you want to add dependencies with native dependencies, extend the Node-RED image with the missing packages on running containers or try using the Debian Buster based images.
+If you want to add dependencies with native dependencies, extend the Node-RED image with the missing packages on running containers or try using the Debian Bullseye based images.

 The following table shows the variety of provided Node-RED images.